 I will start this article with an NLP presupposition “Meaning of Communication is the response you get”, and that is a very powerful statement.

 One such word is quite accepted by most people and hence I will start from the same.
-Usage of the word “challenge” instead of the word “problem”.
+Usage of word “challenge” instead of word “problem”.
 As you say problem, notice the psychological response it invokes in your mind.
-And now change it with the word “Challenge”.
-For example if you wanted to say “I have a problem” change it, and now say “I have a challenge”; it will create a changed response in your own mind-affecting physical and psychological states.
-You would certainly be more motivated to overcome the challenge, and your listener will be interested in the challenge you are about to discuss, while in case of “problem”, he might stop listening to you considering you a part of it.
+And now change it with another word “Challenge”.
+For example, if you wanted to say “I have a problem” change it, and now say “I have a challenge”; it will create a changed response in your own mind-affecting physical and psychological states.
+You would certainly be more motivated to overcome the challenge, and your listener will be interested in the challenge you are about to discuss, while in case of a problem, he might stop listening to you considering you a part of it.

 There is something very interesting about the language patterns, the way we put together our sentences.
-In fact, Milton model identifies more than 23 language patterns that can create the desired impression in the listener’s mind.
+In fact Milton model identifies more that 23 language pattern that can create the desired impression in listeners mind.
 We will discuss that in another blog.

 You might have noticed that such rephrasing help your listener to carry a more positive impression of you and you yourself will feel more empowered and confident.